bradleybj09/P151/README.md

   want to make 454 api calls just to initialize the app.
 However, I'm putting a 'feature not a bug' spin on this; I've modeled the list ui after the original pokedex in the show (if my memory isn't failing), which had a pokeball on each entry.
 - I didn't do any animation.
+- I didn't use string resources or defined dimensions.
+I would definitely do this in a real situation.

 Some fun notes!
 - Long press the pokemon logo at the top to change your game version.
 I thought it was a fun way to integrate a CompositionLocal